Song

 - Sync, social reuse, and seasonal spikes can lift the baseline.

-Crazy in Love sits in the top 7% of tracked songs on the site by modeled artist-side earnings.
+Crazy in Love lands in the top 7% of tracked songs by estimated artist-side earnings.

 How It Compares